kubernetes/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

     - Uses stored apiserver location.
     - Verifies identity of apiserver using self-signed cert.
 No MITM possible.
     - Authenticates to apiserver.
-    - In future, may do intelligent client-side load-balancing and failover.
+    - In the future, may do intelligent client-side load-balancing and failover.
   - Provide the location and credentials directly to the http client.
     - Alternate approach.
     - Works with some types of client code that are confused by using a proxy.